Let’s Encrypt enforces rate limitations when using the production validation system, such as:

 - Only 20 certificates may be created per domain per week

 A testing validation system exists for those who are programming clients or testing their procedures.
-The test system does not have rate limits, but also does not produce certificates which are trusted publicly.
+The test system has higher limits, which is better for testing and development, but also does not produce certificates which are trusted publicly.

 When validating using a method such as webroot or standalone the service must be available to the Internet on its standard port: 80 for HTTP.
 This is a security limitation to prevent a user from running an alternate web server on a high- numbered port and obtaining a certificate for a server they do not normally control.